Bernard Ahiafor: 2020 election

 Hon.
 Bernard Ahiafor again contested the Akatsi South (Ghana parliament constituency) parliamentary seat on the ticket of National Democratic Congress during the 2020 Ghanaian general election and won with 31,624 votes representing 83.71% of the total votes.
 He won the parliamentary seat over Leo-Nelson Adzigdogah of the New Patriotic Party who pulled 5,550 votes, which is equivalent to 14.69%, parliamentary candidate for the Convention People's Party Atsa Maxwell Kwame Nana had 360 votes representing 0.95% and the parliamentary candidate for the NDP Sanusi Murana had 245 votes representing 0.65% of the total votes.

 2024 election

-Ahiafor again contested the Akatsi South (Ghana parliament constituency) parliamentary seat on the ticket of the National Democratic Congress (Ghana) during the 2024 Ghanaian general election.
+Ahiafor again contested for Akatsi South (Ghana parliament constituency) parliamentary seat on the ticket of the National Democratic Congress (Ghana) during the 2024 Ghanaian general election.
 He won with 30,268 representing 88.69% of the total votes while the New Patriotic Party's candidate Egos Mawuli Ocloo polled 3,399 representing 9.96% of total votes cast.
 Dzameshi Donald Brown of the Progressive Alliance for Ghana polled 461, representing 1.65% of votes cast.